 In Minnesota, a 3rd degree DWI is a gross misdemeanor offense.
+You may be confused on the charges and consequences, so contacting a DWI/DUI Minneapolis Criminal Defense attorney will be vital to your case.
 The presence of one of the following aggravating factors, in addition to a new offense, can lead to a 3rd degree DWI charge:

 - An impaired driving incident, such as an alcohol-related license revocation or DWI conviction, within 10 years of the present incidence.

 - The presence of a child in the motor vehicle.

 - Blood alcohol content of .20 or greater as tested within two hours of the incident.